datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 ![Data science project folders](images/06_git_projects/06_githubbasics_git_projects-12.png)

 Now go ahead and further create the folder structure that we learned.
-An important note is that if you push the changed you created in the project to Github, you won't see the folder structure that you created.
+An important note is that if you push the changed you created in the project to GitHub, you won't see the folder structure that you created.
 Unfortunately, a folder structure won't be pushed to GitHub unless the folders contain at least a file.
 So don't worry.
 Once you populate this project with your data, code, figures, and writings and push them to GitHub you will see the folders your just created.

 * data/
   * raw_data/